jneethling/wikimoningest/README.md

 The purpose of this service is to act as a simple illustration of the following functions:
 * Websocket client
-* Externally imported, schema-based Apache Avro data serialisation
+* Apache Avro data serialisation (using an imported codec with a predefined schema)
 * Apache Kafka producer

+Please note for this toy project the schema supporting the codec is very permissive - in a real-world use case it would probably be much more restrictive, which would allow tighter control and more robust test cases.

 ## Todo
-* Improve test coverage (in particular for the producer)
 * Illustrate fan-out pattern with a Async producer